VeloConcerts – Taking Live Gigs Out of Normal Venues

 Win the Portable PA for Your Own Future Gigs

 As you might know: you can win the PA system Jonas uses for VeloConcerts here.
-Simply apply with your gigmit Artist Page and win your own JBL EON ONE Compact and a €1,000 production budget!
-Just answer the following question: Where would you perform your “Play It Safe Christmas Gig” on 5th December with your new JBL portable PA?
+Simply apply with your gigmit Artist Page and win your very own JBL EON ONE Compact, a professional video shoot and a €1,000 fixed fee for you!
+Just answer the following question: Where would you perform your “Play It Safe” Gig with your new JBL portable PA?
 Find more information on the competition here.

 The best idea wins the JBL EON ONE Compact PA system along with all standard cables, a Soundcraft Signature 12MTK mixer and 2 AKG D5 Microphones worth over €1,800 (value based on RRP of relevant products).
-The application period has been extended until 9th November 2020, 23:59.
+Applications closing on 4th April 2021, 23:59 CEST.